swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 Tasks in a task group by default handle thrown errors using like the musketeers would, that is: "*One for All, and All for One!*" In other words, if a single task throws an error, which escapes into the task group, all other tasks will be cancelled and the task group will re-throw this error.

 To visualize this, let us consider chopping vegetables again.
-One type veggetable that can be quite tricky to chop up is onions, they can make you cry if you don't watch out.
+One type of vegetable that can be quite tricky to chop up is onions, they can make you cry if you don't watch out.
 If we attempt to chop up those vegetables, the onion will throw an error into the task group, causing all other tasks to be cancelled automatically:

 ```swift
 func chopOnionsAndCarrots(rawVeggies: [Vegetable]) async throws -> [Vegetable] {